ChALkeR/notes/Short-term-package-manager-wishlist.md

   * **Done (2017).** ~Opt-in — to get a token~
   * **Done (2017).** ~Opt-in — for confirming _all_ publishes done by a user~
   * There should be an option to enforce 2FA (login/publish) per-package that would make all further actions done to this package require a verification code.
- 2. Email notifications on any updates to the owned packages, to the profile or to the list of owned packages — _partially implemented as of 2018-02, only for own publishes._
+ 2. **Partial (2018-02)** Email notifications on any updates to the owned packages, to the profile or to the list of owned packages — _partially implemented as of 2018-02, only for own publishes._
  3. Webpage-based notifications to any of the above (i.e. just a list of all write actions by oneself on npmjs.com).
  4. Don't actually publish packages with npm credentials, run scans _prior_ to the publishing, not _after_ the package was already published.
  5. Is there a proper bruteforce prevention mechanism running?
 I hadn't noticed it.